Getting to Tulemar Transportation

 Fly Sansa

 Sansa flies 12 passenger, single engine, turbo prop planes from the domestic terminal next door to the international airport in San José.
 It’s very convenient.
-The flight is about 20 minutes and approximately $80-$100 per person, each way.
+The flight is about 20 minutes and costs approximately $80-$100 per person, each way.

-Unfortunately, Sansa has service issues.
-Not every flight is actually flown and advance notification is not always given until you arrive at the airport.
+Unfortunately, not every flight is actually flown and advance notification is not always given until you arrive at the airport.
 If they do not fly, due to almost any reason or you miss your flight because your connecting flight was late or it took longer than expected to get through customs and baggage claim, Sansa will not refund your money, but issue a credit for a future flight instead (which you may never be able to use).
 They may not have another flight to get you to your destination (or on time for your connecting flight) so you may be forced to find another form of transportation at the last minute.

 Please ask your concierge for additional information.